 Time series = Trend * Seasonal * Random

-The general advise is if the magnitude of the seasonality increases with time, use multiplicative decomposition, otherwise use additive decomposition.
+The general advice is if the seasonality's magnitude increases with time, use multiplicative decomposition, otherwise use additive decomposition.

 The first step is to identify the trend.
-To do this you should smooth the data using moving average.
-The moving average period should be equal to seasonal period of your data.
-In case of even number - 12 for monthly data or 4 for quarters data - centered moving average (CMA) is used.
-If you want to smooth edges, first and last values are duplicated as needed.
+To do this, you should smooth the data using a moving average.
+The moving average period should be equal to the seasonal period of your data.
+In the case of even number - 12 for monthly data or 4 for quarters, a data-centered moving average (CMA) is used.
+If you want to smooth edges, the first and last values are duplicated as needed.

-After you calculate the trend values, you should remove them from original time series - detrend the time series.
-You should receive new time series with more visible seasonal component.
+After you calculate the trend values, you should remove them from the original time series - detrend the time series.
+You should receive new time series with the more visible seasonal component.

 Detrended Time Series = Time Series / Trend

 The next step is to average seasonality.
-To do this, you are simply averaging the values for the same period, e.g. average value for all January values, average value for all February values, etc. This forms values for the seasonal component, which are then repeated for whole time line.
+To do this, you are simply averaging the values for the same period, e.g., the average value for all January values, the average value for all February values, etc. This forms values for the seasonal component, which are then repeated for the whole timeline.

-The last component, random fluctuations, is obtained by removing both trend and seasonal components from original time series (or by removing seasonal component from detrended time series, which is the same).
+The last component, random fluctuations, is obtained by removing both trend and seasonal components from the original time series (or removing the seasonal component from the detrended time series, which is the same).

 Random noise for additive model: